 Submission Eligibility.
 Any application, including any content therein, submitted in connection with the Peace First Prize (“Application”) will only be eligible if such Application (a) showcases acts of peacemaking taking place and addressing issues in communities in the United States (as determined in Peace First’s sole discretion), (b) is submitted during the Peace First Prize Period, (c) meets the word count and time requirements included within the Application, (d) is in a format supported by the Website, (e) contains only the original content of the participant, (f) does not contain content that is unlawful, hateful or obscene, in Peace First’s sole discretion and (g) does not include any other identifiable individual other than the individual participant unless prior written express consent is obtained from such individual and delivered to Peace First in connection with submission of the Application.
 Peace First reserves the right, in its sole discretion, to disqualify Applications which Peace First determines at any time in its sole judgment to fail to meet any of these criteria.

-SELECTION OF WINNERS:
+SELECTION OF PEACE FIRST FELLOWS:

-The winners will be notified by either e-mail, telephone or regular mail, using the information provided when the participant entered the Peace First Prize, within seven months of the Peace First Prize End Date.
-Such notification will include instructions for proper acceptance of the prizes by the winners.
-In the event a winner does not accept a prize, is ineligible or does not execute any forms required by Peace First or the prize or prize notification is not deliverable, an alternate winner may be selected.
+The Peace First Fellows will be notified by either e-mail, telephone or regular mail, using the information provided when the participant entered the Peace First Prize, within seven months of the Peace First Prize End Date.
+Such notification will include instructions for proper acceptance of the prizes by the Peace First Fellows.
+In the event a Peace First Fellow does not accept a prize, is ineligible or does not execute any forms required by Peace First or the prize or prize notification is not deliverable, an alternate Peace First Fellow may be selected.
 Peace First is not responsible for and will not be liable for late, lost, misdirected or unsuccessful efforts to notify a Peace First Fellow.

 Peace First, and its agents, directors, officers, employees, insurers, affiliates, predecessors, successors, representatives and legal advisors (the “Released Entities”), are not responsible for, will not be liable for, and hereby disclaim all liability arising from or relating to: (i) late, lost, incomplete or unintelligible entries; (ii) electronic Internet, computer or other malfunctions or difficulties of any kind; (iii) failed, incomplete or delayed electronic transmissions; (iv) any condition caused by events beyond the control of Peace First; (v) any injuries, losses, or damages of any kind arising in connection with or as a result of any prize, or any portion thereof that may have been awarded; or (vi) any printing or typographical errors in any materials associated with the Peace First Prize.
-By participating in the Peace First Prize, participants and winners agree to release, discharge and hold harmless the Released Entities, and all others associated with the development and execution of the Peace First Prize, from any and all losses, damages, rights, claims and actions of any kind arising out of or relating to the Peace First Prize, participation in the Peace First Prize, any prize, or any portion thereof that may have been awarded, and/or acceptance, possession, use or misuse of any prize, or any portion thereof that may have been awarded, including but not limited to statutory and common law claims for misappropriation or participant’s right of publicity.
+By participating in the Peace First Prize, participants and Peace First Fellows agree to release, discharge and hold harmless the Released Entities, and all others associated with the development and execution of the Peace First Prize, from any and all losses, damages, rights, claims and actions of any kind arising out of or relating to the Peace First Prize, participation in the Peace First Prize, any prize, or any portion thereof that may have been awarded, and/or acceptance, possession, use or misuse of any prize, or any portion thereof that may have been awarded, including but not limited to statutory and common law claims for misappropriation or participant’s right of publicity.

 Peace First reserves the right, in its sole discretion, to suspend, modify or cancel the Peace First Prize should any causes beyond Peace First’s control affect the administration, security, fairness or proper conduct of the Peace First Prize.
-In the event that proper administration of the Peace First Prize is prevented by such causes as contemplated above, Peace First will pick the winners from all eligible, non-suspect entries received prior to such action.
+In the event that proper administration of the Peace First Prize is prevented by such causes as contemplated above, Peace First will pick the Peace First Fellows from all eligible, non-suspect entries received prior to such action.

 The Peace First Prize will be governed by Massachusetts law.
 By participating in the Peace First Prize, participants agree that Massachusetts courts will have jurisdiction over any dispute or litigation arising from or relating to the Peace First Prize and that venue will be only in Boston, Massachusetts.

-Copyright © 2012 Peace First, Inc. All rights reserved.
+Copyright ©2014 Peace First, Inc. All rights reserved.
 “Peace First” and the “Peace First Prize” and the associated logos are registered trademarks of Peace First, Inc.